 1).
-Before applications, the electrodes will be connected in parallel and bottom of the electrodes willl be immersed in a saturated salt solution for about 2 minutes and then taken directly to the field for use.
+Before applications, the Non-polarizable Electrode NP-60 Plus will be connected in parallel and bottom of the electrodes will be immersed in a saturated salt solution for about 2 minutes and then taken directly to the field for use.

 2).
 If there is a requirement for the electrode range, please choose two electrodes randomly in the same container and use them in pairs.
-The selection principle is: Use digital multimeter to measure potential difference of two non-polarizable electrode and the appropriate combination should be <2mV.
+The selection principle is: Use the digital multimeter to measure the potential difference of two non-polarizable electrodes and the appropriate combination should be <2mV.

 1).
 Keep the electrodes in dry places and avoid light.

 2).
-Keep the electrodes clean and pile in horizontal direction.
+Keep the electrodes clean and pile in the horizontal direction.